What is eGenesis?

 Khosla Ventures

-Khosla Ventures is a venture capital firm that provides venture assistance and strategic advice to entrepreneurs working on breakthrough technologies across various sectors including health and AI.
+Khosla Ventures provides venture assistance and strategic advice to entrepreneurs working on breakthrough technologies, focusing on a broad range of areas including consumer, enterprise, AI, fintech, semiconductors, health, agriculture/food, sustainable energy, and robotics.

 What's next for eGenesis?